 Semester in Washington

-Scholars have the option of spending their last semester of law school in Washington, DC.
+Scholars have the option of spending their last semester of law school in Washington, D.C.
 Scholars work full-time at an internship while taking the Law & Public Policy Colloquium.

 Law & Public Policy Colloquium – 3 credits